 We aim to be clear about what information we collect so that you can make informed choices about how it is used.

 Where necessary, we may contact you for administrative purposes, for example in relation to a payment or transaction.
-We will also retain the minimum personal information required to ensure we can respect your communication preferences.

 To help you understand when and why George Eliot Hospital Charity may rely on Legitimate Interests to process your personal information, examples include: